CSS in Action

 These styles will hide text from all users.
 The text is removed from the visual flow of the page and is ignored by screen readers.
 Do not use this CSS if you want the content to be read by a screen reader.
 But DO use it for content you don't want read by screen readers.

 As above, because an element with no height or width is removed from the flow of the page, most screen readers will ignore this content.
 HTML width and height may give the same result.
-This is not a viable approach for hiding content visually, but allowing it to be read by a screen reader.
+Do not size content to 0 pixels if you want the content to be read by a screen reader.

-This approach moves the content to the left 1000 pixels - thus off the visible screen.
+This approach moves the content to the left 10000 pixels - thus off the visible screen.
+The actual value matters little, so long as it is positioned off-screen.
 Screen readers will still read text with this style.
 However, if a link or form element is given this style, it may result in a focus indicator (the dotted lines or 'marching ants' that surround a focused link) that extends from where the element should be located in the page to the place it is actually located (way to the left).
 This is not very pretty.
-As such, this is a viable option if the element does not contain navigable elements.
+This approach also causes issues in right-to-left langauges.
+As such, this approach may be a viable option if the element does not contain navigable elements, though better techniques are available.

 Absolutely positioning content off-screen